lexz451/legalis-app/README.md

-# Legalis
+# legalis

-Flutter multiplatform project for web and mobile Legalis app.
+A new Flutter project.

 ## Getting Started